Is my money protected when I book a trip?

 However, the failure of a travel agent should not affect your booking because they were not providing your travel service or package.
 The tour operator or other supplier with whom the travel agent made your booking (and with whom you have a contract) is responsible for providing your booked travel arrangements.
 You should contact this tour operator or supplier because your booking should still be going ahead – information on who they are will be in your paperwork (contract or emails).

-If you booked your travel service with an ABTA travel agent Member and they subsequently go out of business (due to their financial failure), you cannot claim from the financial protection scheme administered by ABTA (except where you have booked a linked travel arrangement with the ABTA travel agent Member and they have arranged their financial protection under the scheme administered by ABTA).
+If you booked your travel service with an ABTA travel agent member and they subsequently go out of business (due to their financial failure), you cannot claim from the financial protection scheme administered by ABTA (except where you have booked a linked travel arrangement with the ABTA travel agent member and they have arranged their financial protection under the scheme administered by ABTA).
 For help understanding when you are booking through a travel agent see our FAQ What is the difference between a tour operator and a travel agent?